 All Arts and Sciences students who wish to pursue a contract major are invited to contact the Office of the Dean or the relevant department/school.

-The specific requirements for each of the B.A. and B.S. major programs are given in this Bulletin at the head of each section where the departmental/school course offerings are listed.
+The specific requirements for each of the B.A. and B.S. major programs are given in this Catalog at the head of each section where the departmental/school course offerings are listed.

 Students must obtain the approval of their program chairs before they can be classified as majors in any program, and the program must be approved by program advisors.